 What is expected of committee members?

-No prior skills are required.
+No prior skills or expert knowledge are required.
 Vaccines and infectious diseases affect everyone so we are looking for:

 - Aboriginal and non-Aboriginal community members